ichsanseanaldi/ichsanseanaldi/README.md

 ## Hi there! :wave:

-I am a Front-End (and bit of Back-End) Dev from Indonesia 🇮🇩
+I am a Front-End Dev from Indonesia 🇮🇩

 - Currently working on my upcoming project 💻